 Board members are appointed by the Permanent Secretary.

 Dr Goodall has a law degree from Essex University and a PhD in Health Service Management from Cardiff Business School.
+Dr Goodall was awarded a CBE in the 2018 New Year Honours for his services to the NHS and public services.

 Director General - Education and Public Services